Iron Steeds on the Pakihi

 Our riders negotiate the tricky bench track that was the Pakihi Trail in the early 1990s.
 This was just the second time the route had been negotiated by bicycle.

 Cycling on, we reached a point where the track changes character, traversing a northern face of the ridge and becoming more overgrown.
-This marks the limit of work done by DOC and volunteers from Saint Peter's School near Cambridge.
-The St. Peter's students, mostly fourth formers, visit the area each year to work on huts and tracks for DOC.
-In return, they receive outdoors and bushcraft instruction and en-joy a break from their studies.
+This marks the limit of work done by DoC and volunteers from Saint Peter's School near Cambridge.
+The St. Peter's students, mostly fourth formers, visit the area each year to work on huts and tracks for DoC.
+In return, they receive outdoors and bushcraft instruction and enjo a break from their studies.

 There were many logs across the track, and dismounting became a regular duty.
 Once, we needed to push our bikes underneath a mammoth-sized fallen tree too big to climb over.
 We could hear the invisible stream rushing through the bush-filled valley beneath us.